 Local, Regional, and OTR Trucking

-In 2023, thirty states shipped 50% or more of their goods within their own borders.
-Trucking offers diverse job types:
+In 2023, thirty states shipped 50% or more of their goods within their own borders, contributing to a robust supply chain.
+Trucking offers diverse job types within the for-hire sector:

-• Local: Short-haul trips, often returning home daily.
+- Local: Short-haul trips, often returning home daily, are essential for local shipment needs.

-• Regional: Hauls within a specific region, balancing home time and miles.
+- Regional: Hauls within a specific region, balancing home time and miles, are critical for efficient supply chain management.

 How to Get Started

 Ready to start your trucking career?
-Here’s how to chart a course forward:
+Here’s how to start a career as a truck driver: